 City object will yield an invalid

 Country object reference, which will break the app’s data integrity.
-If a sync is triggered while data integrity is broken, the following error message will appear (indicating an error in the model to fix): “Sync has failed due to a modeling error.
+If a synchronization is triggered while data integrity is broken, the following error message will appear (indicating an error in the model to fix): “Sync has failed due to a modeling error.
 Your database contains objects that reference uncommitted objects: object of type

 City_Country).”
 To fix this, such objects must also be committed before synchronizing (in this example,